-Always read the contract
+2. Always read the financing documents

-“Ticklerize” your payment and financial reporting obligations
+3. “Ticklerize” your payment and reporting obligations

 You may not use the word “ticklerize” in your workplace, but it’s one we embrace.
 The idea is to create a tickler or reminder file that prompts action at the proper times, helping you stay ahead of payments and contractual and organizational reporting requirements.
-These ticklers can help you avoid stress ahead of a board meeting, and help ensure smooth, timely interactions with your other service providers on contract-required matters, such as your auditors and municipal counsel.
+These ticklers can help you avoid stress ahead of a board meeting, and help ensure smooth, timely interactions with your other service providers on financing-required matters, such as your auditors and municipal counsel.
 “Ticklerizing” will help you know—and remember—when you need to involve them.

-Use the trustee’s online portal
+4. Use the trustee’s online portal

 You probably use online banking in your personal life and may use it to manage your organization’s deposit accounts.
 Just like those tools, the trustee’s online portal can be a great way to manage your trust accounts as well.
 Doing so can benefit your workflow through both convenient access and earlier receipt of statements.
 Statements are generally posted two business days after the close of a reporting period; those same statements might not be delivered by mail until at least seven days after that same close date.
-Earlier access to data lets you better optimize your workflow to help you stay ahead of periodic reporting obligations and keep you up-to-date on normal reconciliation processes.
+Earlier access to data lets you better optimize your workflow to help you stay ahead of periodic reporting obligations and keep you up to date on normal reconciliation processes.

-Gather W-9s from your vendors
+5. Gather W-9s from your vendors

 Many contracts allow for either the trustee to pay vendors directly or for the issuer to make payment and subsequently be reimbursed by the trustee.
-Some municipalities have well-established payment processes and find it convenient to handle payments directly (subject to contract provisions, of course).
+Some municipalities have well-established payment processes and find it convenient to handle payments directly (subject to financing document provisions, of course).
 But in many cases, issuers prefer the simplicity of having the trustee handle payments directly.
 Here’s the key point: to disburse funds to a third party, trustees must have in hand that party’s current W-9 or W-8 form.

 Some contractors and other vendors will issue W-9s as a matter of course.
 But if your vendor doesn’t, we suggest asking up front to help ensure no holdups arise when it comes time to pay for their services.

-Designate multiple authorized representatives (ARs)
+6. Designate multiple authorized representatives (ARs)